 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Economists job description, Economists salary, Economists information, what is the job of an Economist like, pros and cons about Economists, colleges and universities for Economists, is Economists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Economists job description, Economists salary, Economists information, what is the job of an Economist like, pros and cons about Economists, colleges and universities for Economists, is Economists the right career for me, careers in Social Science and Humanities